syscover/shopping-cart/README.md

-# ShoppingCart to Laravel 5.2
+# Advanced ShoppingCart to Laravel 5.2

 ## Installation